kp706/kp706.github.io/_pages/aboutwebsite.md

 ### Copyright / credit

-You can use this template as you please.
+According to the [Allan Lab](https://www.allanlab.org/), You can use this template as you please.
 You don't have to link to or mention Allan Lab (but of course they appreciate it).
-We also welcome it if you send Allan Lab an email with a link to your website, perhaps they'll publish a list here at some point.
+Allan Lab also welcome it if you send them an email with a link to your website, perhaps they'll publish a list here at some point.

 Comments welcome.